Tirukoilur: The Colonial period and Morden day

+In popular culture

-While on a visit to Ceylon, the ancient female Tamil poet Avvaiyar was caught up in a torrential rain, and took shelter in the house of two women, Angavay and Sangavay.
+There is a story that, while on a visit to Ceylon, the ancient female Tamil poet Avvaiyar was caught up in a torrential rain, and took shelter in the house of two women, Angavay and Sangavay.
 These women took care of Avvai with great kindness and promised that they will be given in marriage to the King of Tirucovalur.
 On hearing this the King agreed to take the women in marriage if they were given away by the Chera, Chola and the Pandya.
 Avvai then makes an invocation to Ganesha for making the invitation on a palmyra leaf, on which Ganesha appears before her.
 On receiving the invitation the three kings come for marriage and give away Angavay and Sangavay in marriage (pp. 57–59).
 There is a mention of this time period in Ponniyin Selvan.